 The City of Redlands offers free water use analysis’ to customers within their service area.
-Upon request, Water Conservation staff will conduct a site visit to discuss any needs or questions you may have on reducing water consumption in irrigation, leak detection, and through general water conservation tips.
+Upon request, Water Conservation staff will conduct a site visit to discuss any needs or questions you may have on reducing water consumption.
 If interested, please contact the Water Conservation Division at 909-798-7527 x2.

 Rules and Qualifications

 - Participants must be a City of Redlands (City) water customer, and the project site must be located within the City’s service area.

 - Rebate eligibility requires pre-inspection prior to beginning of work and post-inspection after work commences to ensure implementation and use of rebated products (Work done prior to pre-inspections are not eligible).
 Inspections are provided free of charge to customers.

 - Customer must provide the City with itemized dated purchase receipt(s) for any product included in this program.

 - All applications must be complete and signed for rebate eligibility.